BreakawayConsulting/platform-sel4-docs/sel4-platform.md

 ### `Dmaptr memptr_decode(Channel channel, Memptr memptr)`

-Decode the `memptr` to a DMA address
+Decode the `memptr` to a DMA address.
 This is used to convert `memptr` to values that can be used by bus masters.

 **FIXME:** Handling of bad ptrs, also likely need a DMA context of some description for cases when there is I/O MMU.